In 2011 and 2012, we announced operational goals we plan to achieve by 2015.

 - Easy-to-read dashboard reporting

-Our new target represents an overall global reduction in aggregate GHG emissions of more than 30% from our 2004 baseline.
+Our current target represents an overall global reduction in aggregate GHG emissions of more than 30% from our 2004 baseline.
 This is equal to eliminating the annual GHG emissions from more than 124,000 passenger vehicles.

 - 25 percent reduction in energy consumption from 2004 – equal to eliminating 1.2 million megawatt hours of annual energy use from our portfolio.